Academic Peer Advisor Job Description for 2017-2018

 - Attend a meet & greet with NSO orientation interns in April to coordinate efforts over the summer

 - Attend training in May to learn about all aspects of the position as well as posting to, monitoring of and responding to email from incoming students and preparing posts to the Peer Advisor blog.

-- Attend intensive one week peer advising training prior to and during New Student Orientation (you may not commit to other responsibilities during this time without consulting your supervisor).
+- Attend three day peer advising training prior to New Student Orientation (you may not commit to other responsibilities during this time without consulting your supervisor).

 - Participate in the planning and implementation of extended orientation programming through First Year Matters (FYM).

 - Attend bi-weekly group supervision meetings throughout the fall and spring semesters.

 - Administrative duties associated with the position include, but are not limited to, regular reporting of peer advising and facilitation sessions, advertisement of sessions, communication with faculty, Residential Life and Student Activities staff, regular monitoring of correspondence on the peer advisor listserv, and other basic administrative duties as they arise.

 - Rising junior or senior (exceptional sophomores might be considered).